 Limited to 15 students.
-Omitted 2014-15.
-Professor Dumm.2014-15: Not offered
+Omitted 2017-18.
+Professor Dumm.2017-18: Not offered

-Limited to 15 students.
+Limited to 20 students.
 Spring semester.
-Professor Obert.2014-15: Offered in Spring 2015
+Professor Mattiacci.2017-18: Offered in Spring 2018

 [SC] The assertion of group identities, based on language, region, religion, race, gender, sexuality, and class, among other variables, has increasingly animated politics cross-nationally.
 However, the extent to which identities become politicized varies enormously across time and place.
 We will explore what it means to describe an identity as political.
 This exercise entails assessing the conditions under which states, civil societies, and political societies recognize certain identities while ignoring or repressing others.
 In other words, it entails analyzing the ways in which political processes make and remake identities.
 What do groups gain and lose from identity-based movements?
 And what are the broader implications of identity-based movements for democratic politics?

-[G] Most humans live in territories that are controlled by a state.
+[G,IL] Most humans live in territories that are controlled by a state.
 Why do different nations have different types of states?
 Why are some states more repressive than others, more war-prone than others, better promoters of development than others, more inclusive than others?
 How can we make sense of the varied reactions to state domination, ranging from active support to negotiated limits to apathy to vigorous contestation?
 Does globalization make states more or less democratic, more or less efficient, more or less able to promote development?